 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

 The standard of medical facilities in Tegucigalpa and San Pedro Sula are limited.
 Services are extremely limited outside of these two locations.
 Doctors and hospitals generally require up-front cash payment.
-In the event of a serious illness or accident, medical evacuation to a location with suitable facilities, usually the United States, would be necessary.
+In the event of a serious illness or accident, medical evacuation to a location with suitable facilities, including to a third country, would be necessary.
 Costs would be considerable (in the tens of thousands of dollars).

 There is a fully operable hyperbaric (decompression) chamber on Roatan island and decompression facilities on the Bay Island of Utila.
 Before diving, check that facilities are operational.
 There is no advanced medical care on either island for diving related accidents.